-This programme aims at empowering citizens to know and defend their Constitution by promoting the rights and obligations of citizens as well as the responsibilities of leaders in a continuous civic education campaign.
-This is to be carried out through summarizing the Constitution and producing an abridged version that can easily be used and understood by ordinary people and then translating this abridged version into seven key local languages of Runyakitara, Luganda, Lusoga, Itesot, Karomojong, Acholi and Lumasaba.
+Under this programme, CCG empowers citizens to know and defend their Constitution by promoting the rights and obligations of citizens as well as the responsibilities of leaders in a continuous constitutional literacy campaign.
+This is carried out through sensitizing masses on Uganda’s constitutional history and the challenges; teaching about key elements of the constitution; summarizing the Constitution and producing an abridged version that can easily be used and understood by ordinary people and translating this abridged version into seven key local languages of Runyakitara, Luganda, Lusoga, Itesot, Karomojong, Acholi and Lumasaba.
+CCG got an endorsement by the Minister of Justice and Constitutional Affairs to operationalize Article 4 of the Constitution.
+CCG has also made partnerships with the Law Development Center, The Law Reform Commission and the Institute of Languages at Makerere University for collaborations on this program.